 According to the research firm Gartner, "...next-generation modern web and mobile applications require a combination of SAST and DAST techniques...interactive application security testing approaches have emerged that combine static and dynamic techniques to improve testing."
-And I guess that's the bottom line with IAST: It gets better results.
+That's the bottom line with IAST: It gets better results.
 That's probably why Gartner recommends IAST for providing greater testing accuracy.
 Just imagine if you could eliminate 99% of all false-positive results.
 See why Gartner positioned Contrast as "A Visionary In The Gartner Magic Quadrant For Application Security Testing."
-Download the report for free!

 - All the code for the application

 - Runtime control and data flow information